geerlingguy/ansible-role-gitlab/README.md

     gitlab_ldap_password: "password"
     gitlab_ldap_base: "DC=example,DC=com"

-GitLab LDAP configuration; if `gitlab_ldap_enabled` is `true`, the rest of the configuration will tell GitLab how to connect to an LDAP server for centralized authentication.
+GitLab LDAP configuration; if `gitlab_ldap_enabled` is `"true"`, the rest of the configuration will tell GitLab how to connect to an LDAP server for centralized authentication.

     gitlab_time_zone: "UTC"